abhinavtripathy/kuberenetes/README.md

 kubectl create deployment $name --image=$imageURL // create a deployment with an image

 kubectl get deployments // list of all deployments

+kubectl describe pods // in depth information on pods
 ```